isomerpages/moe-concordpri/_departments/CCE/Character and Citizenship Education (CCE).md

 third_nav_title: CCE
 ---
 <img src="/images/Character and Citizen Education_P1.jpeg"
-     style="width:70%">
+     style="width:80%">

 Vision
 ------

-Every Concordian is a morally upright and socially responsible citizen with cross-cultural sensitivity and global awareness.
+<p style="text-align:justify">Every Concordian is a morally upright and socially responsible citizen with cross-cultural sensitivity and global awareness.

 Mission
 -------

-To nurture every Concordian to be a caring, motivated and resilient person.
+<p style="text-align:justify">To nurture every Concordian to be a caring, motivated and resilient person.

 DEPARTMENT’S HIGHLIGHTS
 -----------------------